VikramsDataScience/medibank_case_study/README.md

 ## Part 3: Differences between the hospitals based on the given data
 An important lesson I learned at Healthscope was that each hospital is a microcosm of uniqueness when assessing patient activity - the assumptions that apply to one hospital don't tend to apply to others!
 On that note, using the `y-data` profiling reports found in the `/charts_reports` directory, these are some of the differences I can note:
 - **Attendance/Admissions ratios**: When considering EDs, Attendance (or Presentations as we called them at Healthscope) to Admissions ratios are an important consideration, as it's quite routine practice to turn away patients for a variety of reasons (for instance, the patient's symptoms may not actually be urgent, or that the ED may already be full, etc.).
-For the hospitals listed in this dataset these were the ratios by site:
+For the hospitals listed in this dataset these were the ratios by site.
+As we can below, the ratios vary dramatically across each hospital!:
     - Royal Perth: 74.36%
     - Fremantle: 61.76%
     - Princess Margaret: 33.64%